How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 Common Scenarios

-1. Financial Hardship: Sometimes, sellers face financial difficulties, making it impossible to travel for notarization.
+1. Financial Hardship: Sometimes, sellers face economic difficulties, making it impossible to travel for notarization.

-2. Medical Emergencies: Health issues or medical emergencies can prevent sellers from being physically present.
+2. Medical Emergencies: Health or medical emergencies can prevent sellers from being physically present.

 3. Geographic Distance: Sellers living far away from the property location may find it impractical to attend in person.